skx/Device-Osram-Lightify/README.md

 Device::Osram::Lightify
 =======================

-This module allows an Osram Lightify system to be controlled by Pure Perl.
+This module allows an Osram Lightify system to be controlled by pure Perl.

-It is assumed that you will have paired your hub with all your bulbs, and otherwise completed the setup of your system, via the mobile application, before you use this code.
+It is assumed that you will have paired your hub with all your lights, and otherwise completed the setup of your system via the mobile application before you use this code.

 This code allows you to retrieve all the known-lights, by querying your local hub, and apply operations to them.